 Tips and Expert Advice

 2. Use Divisibility Rules: Familiarize yourself with divisibility rules for common prime numbers such as 2, 3, and 5.
 These rules can help you quickly determine whether a number is divisible by a particular prime number without performing long division.
-For example, a number is divisible by 3 if the sum of its digits is divisible by 3.
+As an example, a number is divisible by 3 if the sum of its digits is divisible by 3.
 For the number 54, 5 + 4 = 9, which is divisible by 3, confirming that 54 is divisible by 3.

 5. Keep a Record: Keep a clear record of all the prime factors you have identified.
 This prevents you from repeating steps or missing factors.
 Write down each prime factor as you find it and cross out the corresponding factor from the original number.